UMDCYL/robots/intro.md

 # ROBOTS

-You're trapped in a factory full of malfunctioning robots!
-You must run away from the robots by avoiding them and attempting to go downstairs to the next level of the factory.
+You're a robot trapped in a factory full of malfunctioning robots!
+You must run away from the robots because if they touch you it will destroy you.
+(They're mean robots!)
+Going downstairs to the next level of the factory can buy you some time.
 Fortunately, you have use of several sensors and can also teleport.

 # Rules